-"I suppose that's what makes Millennial marketing so interesting," Russell continues, "the fact that one of the best ways to market to Gen Y is to make sure that you're not."
+"I suppose that's what makes Millennial marketing so interesting," Russell continues, "the fact that one of the best ways to market to Millennials is to make sure that you're not."

 Russell points to the general mindset of Millennials with regard to Instagram’s success in sidestepping the negative view of marketing, one that’s hyper-aware and often hesitant to engage with anything that may present itself as a campaign.
 “Pictures capture a moment in time,” says Russell.
 “They expose our flaws, they tell stories, they evoke memories.
 In many ways, there’s nothing more authentic than a photograph.
-And in today’s heavily mediated world, it’s authenticity that Generation Y craves above all else.”
+And in today’s heavily mediated world, it’s the authenticity that the Millennial generation craves above all else.”

-But Russell also points out that its the users of Instagram that have contributed to keeping the platform free of much of the advertising clutter you may find in other social networking sites.
+But Russell also points out that Instagram users have contributed to keeping the platform free of the advertising clutter you may find on other social networking sites.
 “It’s pretty remarkable, actually,” says Russell, “and refreshing.
-Here you’ve got millions of people who, with the exception of the usual few, come to express themselves through art and passion and experiences and, well, life."
+Here you’ve got millions of people who, except for the usual few, come to express themselves through art, passion, experiences, and life."

-“And for these reasons, cultivating a following on Instagram may also be the best way to develop loyalty and reach the Generation Y consumer base."
+“For these reasons, cultivating a following on Instagram may also be the best way to develop loyalty and reach the Millennial consumer base."

-As it turns out, it’s Generation Y’s craving for connections with people they admire and believe in that makes Instagram the natural destination for brands looking to tell their unique stories.
+As it turns out, Millennials' craving for connections with people they admire and believe in makes Instagram the natural destination for brands looking to tell their unique stories.
 Perhaps Facebook simply saw the writing on the wall before anyone else, which wouldn’t be the first time.

 To learn more about Instagram’s impact on brands or to discover tips for engaging Millennials through photos, visit HypeLife Brands online.

 HypeLife Brands is a leading brand development + precision marketing agency dedicated to helping brands engage the Millennial generation.
-HypeLife serves a select roster of clients across the U.S. with a focus on disruptive lifestyle brands and start-ups in industries such as surf, apparel, insurance, film & entertainment, and world-changers.
+HypeLife serves a select roster of clients across the U.S. focusing on lifestyle startups and challenger SMBs in industries such as arts & entertainment, healthcare, insurance, and world-changers.

 Founded in 2001, the agency is headquartered in coastally-located Oceanside, California's Downtown Arts District.